 - George II tried to avoid this: he named his oldest son Frederick, then outlived him.
 George III was George II's grandson.

-- The Kardasian/Jenner family: Kris Kardashian and her daughters Kim, Khloe, Kourtney... their brother's name is Robert, after his dad.
-Their stepfather is Olympian Bruce Jenner (seriously) and his sons are named Burt, Brandon, and Brody.
-Their sister is Casey, and everyone's half-sisters are Kylie and Kendall (phew!).
+- The Kardashian/Jenner family: Kris Kardashian and her daughters Kim, Khloe, Kourtney... their brother's name is Robert, after his dad.
+Their stepfather was Olympian Bruce Jenner (seriously) and his (now her) sons are named Burt, Brandon, and Brody.
+Their sister is Casey (Bruce's transition to a woman wound up fitting her: Caitlyn), and everyone's half-sisters are Kylie and Kendall (phew!).

 - Short-lived Country Music band The Clark Family Experience consisted of brothers Aaron, Adam, Alan, Andrew, Ashley, and Austin Clark.
 Adam, Ashley, and Austin later founded a second band, Sons of Sylvia.